Humbert Allen Astredo: After Dark Shadows

 After leaving Dark Shadows (the series left the air on April 2, 1971), Astredo appeared in Gore Vidal's An Evening with Richard Nixon on Broadway in May 1972 at the Shubert Theater as the Vidal-like character, for which critic Clive Barnes had positive remarks.
 Throughout the 1970s, Astredo appeared in a number of television commercials and stage productions throughout the country, as well as short runs in various roles in the daytime soap operas One Life to Live, Another World, The Edge of Night, The Guiding Light, Love of Life, and Loving.

 In 1981, Astredo appeared in the original Broadway cast of The Little Foxes, appearing with Elizabeth Taylor, and traveled to London for the West End production in 1982.

 In 1985, Astredo performed the role of Dr. Abraham Van Helsing in the national touring company production of Dracula, opposite Martin Landau in the title role.

 Retirement and death

-Astredo continued acting in plays on Broadway, Off Broadway, and in regional productions until his retirement in 1990.
+Astredo continued acting in plays on Broadway, Off-Broadway, and in regional productions until his retirement in 1990.
 After leaving acting, he indulged his passion for boating by sailing up and down the East Coast of the United States for several years before retiring in 2000 to a home in Guilford, Connecticut.

 Humbert Allen Astredo, Jr. died in Guilford on February 19, 2016, at the age of 86.

 Personal life

-Astredo married some time between 1953 and 1960.
-He and his wife divorced about 1964.
+Astredo married Jane M. Small in 1960.
+They divorced in 1968.

 Astredo's daughter, Jennifer MacFarland Astredo, was born in 1961.
 She died of breast cancer in 2008.